edpavanelli/commerce-purchase/purchase-management/README.md

 This is a Spring Boot project with Gradle, so to startup the project, run `./gradlew bootRun` in the project root folder.

-To startup with docker please run in the project root folder:
+To startup with docker, please run in the project root folder:

 `sudo docker build -t purchase-management .`